aNjALiiiii/HTML/README.md

-# HTML
-This repository is containing all the assignment related to html.
+This repository is containing all the assignment related to front end development.